-Note 26 - Subsequent Events
+Note 22 - Subsequent Events

-The Company has evaluated subsequent events through March 20, 2023, the date of issuance of the consolidated financial statements.
+The Company has evaluated subsequent events through March 4, 2024, the date of issuance of the consolidated financial statements.
+On March 1, 2024 the Company executed an agreement related to the Credit Facility that increases the total facility size from \$125.0 million to \$150.0 million.

-In February 2023, the Company completed the issuance of 17,636,876 common shares.
-The gross proceeds from the issuance were \$45.7 million and equity issuance costs are estimated to be \$1.9 million resulting in estimated net proceeds of \$43.8 million.